umami-hep/puma/docs/source/examples/index.md

 )
 ```

-To calculate the rejection values you can do the following or using a results file from umami directly.
+To calculate the rejection values you can do the following or using a results file
+from a previous evaluation.

 ```py
 # defining target efficiency